 This can prevent an otherwise unhappy family member from engaging in a costly and lengthy legal battle.

 The bottom line?
 Your decisions can promote harmony in your family.
 Talking to your family is a great place to start.
-With a clear, unswerving priority for harmony, you’ll have peace of mind in how you’re distributing your assets.
+With a clear, unswerving priority for harmony, you’ll have peace of mind in how you’re distributing your family assets.